Abhik4004/FocusTimmer-App-/README.md

 2. **Break time**: Receive a notification when it's time to take a break.
 3. **Track your progress**: View the number of sessions completed and stay motivated.

+### Download the APK 📥

+If you prefer, you can directly download the APK file and install the app on your Android device:
+-> Download the .apk file

 ## Contributing 🤝

 Contributions are what make the open source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.